kangst3r/Edimension-Deadline-Bot/README.md

 6. **Test it** by going to the **Actions** tab, clicking **Deadline Notifier**, then **Run workflow**.
 You should get a message on Telegram shortly after.

+## After Forking

+GitHub automatically disables scheduled workflows on forked repos.
+Once you have added your secrets, go to the Actions tab in your forked repo, select Deadline Notifier, and click Enable workflow.
+Then run it manually once via Run workflow to confirm everything is working before the schedule kicks in.

 ## Schedule

 The workflow runs automatically at **8:00 AM, 1:00 PM, and 8:00 PM SGT** every day (UTC 0:00, 5:00, 12:00).